hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/options/record-processing-mode/index.md

 1. Calls `getRecord` to return an API response record consisting of a set of properties.
 1. Copies the properties from the API response record to an HHDataList expanded record, potentially modifying the properties in transit.

 The process of copying and modifying properties is called *record processing*.
 There are three record processing modes: copy, manage, and transform.

+## Actions per processing mode

 The following table shows the processing actions that are valid for each mode:

 <style>
   table.record-creation-mode td {